 Georgia FinTech Academy students take specified courses and complete a work-based learning experience, which offers academic credit along with real-world understanding.
 All institutions have the same fundamental framework, but each can build on top of other core courses listed below.

-Fifteen of USG’s 26 institutions are currently full participants in the Academy, with more coming on board as the program matures.
+USG’s 26 institutions are participants in the Georgia Fintech Academy.
 Visit the eMajor website to learn more about the FinTech Core courses and other FinTech programs available at these participating institutions.

 FOUNDATIONS OF FINTECH

 The financial services industries are changing rapidly with the emergence of financial technology (FinTech).
 The objective of the course is to provide students with an overview of FinTech and introductions to its applications in financial services, such as commercial and investment banking, digital investing, financial advising, and insurance.
 Students are expected to develop a broad understanding of the recent FinTech development and its impact on different parts of the financial world.
 Students will also have hands-on problem-solving experiences that can be useful in FinTech applications and innovation.
 Topics may include but are not limited to: blockchain and cryptocurrencies, smart contracting, payments, digital banking, P2P lending, crowdfunding, robo-advising, and InsurTech.

 This course examines the information and communications tools, technologies, and standards integral to consumer, merchant, and enterprise services in the payments and financial service sectors.
 Explores technology’s role in reshaping FinTech businesses.
 Technologies span messaging, communication networks and gateways, core processing, mobile and online software, and application program interfaces (APIs).
 Includes the challenges, standards, and techniques associated with securing systems and data.